jul0105/last-byte.github.io/_posts/2019-10-15-21st-century-ad-attacks-part0.md

 A forest can be composed of one or more domains and inside a single domain you can find one or more OUs.
 Keep well in mind that forest are considered a security boundary, while __**domains are not considered a security boundary**__.
 If you are not already accostumed to AD and AD attacks, it's a phrase that might not make much sense to you as of now, but we will come back to it later.
 Suffice it to say that most of the times if an attacker manages to take full control over a domain in a forest, the entire forest is to be considered compromised.
 We will come back to it in later posts.

 The keystone of AD is the Domain Controller (DC).
-The DC is machine (usually a Windows Server)
+The DC the machine (usually a Windows Server) to which all the other machines and users authenticate and with which everything in a domain interacts, be it for requesting access to a service or checking if a user has permission on a certain object.
+Let's say for example that user Bob wants to access a resource hosted on Alice's server.
+To access the resource Bob first queries the DC, asking for access to said resource, and the DC redirects him to Alice's server